 The 7 lessons learned from Toussaint Louverture

 François-Dominique Toussaint Louverture (1743-1803) was a Haitian general who led the first and only successful slave insurrection.
 In Napoleonic times, he made Saint-Domingue a de facto autonomous colony of which he became governor.
 Horowitz’s effective storytelling of Louverture’s exploits leads him to examine “7 key tactics”:

 Keep what works: to win, Louverture used existing cultural strengths: the voodoo songs the slaves sang were used as a sophisticated communications technology.
 Likewise, when he regained control of Apple, Steve Jobs built on aspects of its culture that had distinguished the company in the past (design, hardware/software integration…).

 Create shocking rules: Louverture’s “shocking rule” consisted in forbidding his officers from having concubines.
-The idea was to make trust the cement of the group’s culture:“marriage, honesty and loyalty were symbols of the society that Louverture aspired to lead”.
+The idea was to make trust the cement of the group’s culture:“marriage, honesty, and loyalty were symbols of the society that Louverture aspired to lead”.
 A “shocking rule” generates questions that are an opportunity to clarify the culture.
-For example, Amazon’s “No powerpoint presentations in meetings” qualifies as a “shocking rule”.
+For example, Amazon’s “No PowerPoint presentations in meetings” qualifies as a “shocking rule”.

-Dress for success: Louverture and his soldiers dressed in the most elaborate military uniforms, because a dress code does affect behaviour.
+Dress for success: Louverture and his soldiers dressed in the most elaborate military uniforms, because a dress code does affect behavior.
 See our ebook (in French) about the importance of “enclothed cognition” (the influence that clothes have on the wearer’s psychology).